 Salmonellosis | Death, fever, abdominal cramps, and diarrhea | $10.4 million |

-General liability coverage in insurance for chefs can sometimes cover food allergy lawsuits.
-However, a policy that will surely provide protection is professional liability insurance.
+professional liability insurance to covers food allergies.
 Professional liability provides $1 million minimum coverage, and it will take care of legal costs and settlement fees.

 Get all the best quotes from leading providers in a click of a button!